 Reeve passed away after experiencing an adverse reaction to an antibiotic on Oct.
 10, 2004.Robin Williams and Christopher Reeve's Epic Friendship and the Greatest Williams Story Ever Told

 1894, "destructive to micro-organisms," from French antibiotique (c.1889), from anti- "against" (see anti-) + biotique "of (microbial) life," from Late Latin bioticus "of life" (see biotic).
 As a noun, first recorded 1941 in works of U.S. microbiologist Selman Waksman (1888-1973), discoverer of streptomycin.
 Earlier the adjective was used in a sense "not from living organisms" in debates over the origins of certain fossils.

-Of or relating to antibiotics.
+- Of or relating to antibiotics.

 - Of or relating to antibiosis.